qtile/qtile/docs/manual/config/index.rst

             - returns True: focus window

             - returns False: doesn't do anything
+    * - ``focus_previous_on_window_remove``
+      - ``False``
+      - If a window is closed, the next focused window is not always the previous window, depending on current window state.
+Set this to true if you want to focus previous window in all circumstances.
     * - ``follow_mouse_focus``
       - ``True``
       - Controls whether or not focus follows the mouse around as it moves